Static vs. Dynamic IP Addresses

 What Is a Dynamic IP Address?

-ISPs temporarily issue dynamic IP addresses through their Dynamic Host Configuration Protocol or DHCP server.
-Dynamic ISPs are the standard for consumer products like PCs, smartphones, tablets, etc.
+ISPs issue dynamic IP addresses temporarily using their Dynamic Host Configuration Protocol servers.
+This standard approach is used for consumer devices like PCs, smartphones, and tablets.

 Other Types of IP Addresses